kobelavaerts/nextflow-workshop/README.md

 ## General context

-This repository contains the materials (exercises) for the workshop on Nextflow on 28-29th April 2025.
+This repository contains the materials (exercises) for the workshop on Nextflow on 27-28th November 2025.

 The **presentations** which goes alongside this material can be found [in the Lesson overview: Slides](#2) .